top of page

 Who We Are & What We Do

-Located within a 45-minute drive from downtown Austin, Texas Camp Haven Homeless Sanctuary is located in Cedar Creek about 27 miles southeast of downtown Austin.
-A former private campground that has been turned into a safe space for unhoused people who have been displaced by new laws against public camping.
+Located within a 36-minute drive from downtown Austin, TX, Camp Haven Homeless Sanctuary is located in Cedar Creek about 27 miles southeast of downtown Austin.
+It's a former private campground that has been turned into a safe space for unhoused people who have been displaced by new laws against public camping.

 274239222_244554377878504_6214014785559373151_n.jpg